-Although generally less marked, the differentials are still present in the data analysed for this second edition in which the analysis is repeated (for the same areas) using data from the early to mid 1990s.
+Although less consistent, the differentials are still present in the data analysed for this second edition in which the analysis is repeated using data from the early to mid 1990s.

 While evidence such as this demonstrates the importance of social and economic factors in determining the population's health, it does not establish the causal pathways.
-It is now generally thought that two groups of factors are responsible for the gradients in health seen around the world: structural/material factors and psychosocial factors.

-Structural or material factors relate to a person's income and assets and therefore standard of living.
+It is now generally thought that two groups of factors are responsible for Structural or material factors relate to a person's income and assets and therefore standard of living.
 People with a low standard of living have limited access to social and environmental resources while those with a high standard of living have much greater (and in some cases, unlimited) access.
 This leads to an uneven distribution of resources such as education, employment, housing, water supply, food, transport and health care services and facilities and this deprivation of material goods and services is thought to lead to ill health gradients (Benzeval et al. 1995).
 There is now evidence to suggest that a lack of these resources in early life (including poor nutrition in utero) may contribute to morbidity and premature mortality in adulthood (Barker 1994).